-There are no serious pest or disease problems one needs to be wary about in regards to the Chinese honeysuckle plant.
+There are no serious pest or disease problems one needs to be wary about regarding the Rangoon creeper vine.

-The occasional problems which may plague the plant are scale and caterpillar attacks.
+The occasional insects which may plague the plant are scale and caterpillar attacks.

-Fortunately, both of these problems are remedied with one trip to your local gardening center.
+Fortunately, both problems are remedied with one trip to your local gardening center.

-In subtropical and tropical Asia, such as Pakistan and China, you will find this creeper covering house fences or as a hedge plant.
+In subtropical and tropical Asia, such as Pakistan and China, you will find this creeping vine covering house fences or as a hedge plant.

 Flowers of the Rangoon creeper are said to be full of nectar, making them great for attracting pollinators like butterflies, bees, and hummingbirds.